 Frequently Asked Questions

-Yes.
-Robots like the Naïo Oz ($35,000) are specifically designed for small market gardens under 50 acres.
-Combined with an agricultural drone for monitoring and spraying, a small farm can automate its most labor-intensive tasks for under $55,000 — less than one year's salary for a full-time farmworker.
+The Naïo Oz at $35,000 is the most affordable ground-based farm robot, designed for market gardens under 50 acres.
+Combined with a DJI Agras T50 drone ($18,000) for spraying and monitoring, a small farm can automate its most labor-intensive tasks for under $55,000 total.